 2 tablespoons water

 2 tablespoons date syrup *

 1/4 teaspoon salt

-Whisk together the tahini and lemon juice until it forms a paste with a mayo-like consistency.
+- Make the dressing: Whisk together the tahini and lemon juice until it forms a thick paste.

 * You can find date syrup/date molasses (same thing) at most Middle Eastern markets, health food stores, and online, but if you can’t find any near you, feel free to substitute honey (and feel free to include a few drops of blackstrap molasses if you want to give it more color and depth of flavor, or choose a buckwheat honey).
 If using honey, hold back a little, because it’s usually more sugary than date molasses.